 We recently announced the first of these new products: A Universal Outlook Add-in for Office 365.
 There is much more to come this year, beginning with in-use file notifications, which will enhance collaboration on Office files and add capabilities to document creation and workflow editing.

-“Our customer base is the enterprise, and our product roadmap is focused on their needs,” said Syncplicity CEO Jon Huberman.
+“Our customer base is the enterprise, and our product roadmap is focused on their needs,” said Syncplicity by Axway CEO Jon Huberman.
 “Developing enterprise-grade solutions with a deep level of native integration takes a lot of work and investment.
 In 2015, we kicked off development efforts to eliminate pain points for Office 365 users and help IT prepare for the adddition of cloud-based Office solutions.
 Our future development efforts will continue to leverage our Microsoft partnership to make the digital transformation of the enterprise a reality.”

 We are passionate about meeting the requirements of our enterprise customers, who have complex infrastructures, yet want to offer cloud and mobile-first experiences to their end-users.
 By coordinating closely with our enterprise customers, we ensure that our development efforts maintain strict focus on their needs.
 Partnering directly with Microsoft presents a world of opportunity for new enterprise-grade features and capabilities that will help create the digital workplace of the future, and we intend to take it as far as it can go!comments powered by Disqus